What Should I Put in My Coffee?

 Dozens of documentaries have been made about coffee: its history, ethics, production, how to make the perfect cup, etc, etc, etc. I wanted to make the world’s first documentary about coffee creamer.
 Why?
 Because I use it, almost every single day, multiple times a day, and I think that what we choose to put in our coffee says something about who we are.

 Coffee creamer also comes to us via a multi-million dollar industry that overlaps with dairy farming, agriculture, and big tech—juggernauts of capitalism, some of which are driving the most pressing environmental concerns of our time.
 How can coffee drinkers make purchasing decisions that balance taste, mouthfeel, dietary restrictions, ethics, and more?
 With so much online content arguing for and against any and every conceivable opinion, how can any of us know who or what to trust when it comes to coffee creamer—or any consumable, for that matter?

-To explore these issues I talked to a broad range of individuals who intersect with coffee creamer in various ways—baristas, farmers, agricultural researchers, historians, and consumers of all backgrounds.
+To explore these issues I interviewed a broad range of individuals who intersect with coffee creamer in various ways—baristas, farmers, agricultural researchers, historians, and consumers of all backgrounds.
 I asked them about their habits and perspectives, and how those formed.
-I structured these interviews more like conversations—the freewheeling, let-your-guard-down type that one might have over a late-night espresso to sober up after too much wine—and allowed participants to drift into whatever topics they wished.
+I also allowed them to drift into whatever topics they wished to discuss.
 This yielded some astounding stories and insights that I’m proud to share with the world.